invertedv/testGo/docs/tutorial.md

 active and less than 25 months delinquent.

 The pass 1 sample is a compact representation.
-What we're sampling in pass 2 is each loan in pass 1 at every possible subsequent month (to determine the target date).
-The code directs the pass 2 sample to stratify along fcstMonth and trgDt targeting a sample size of 3,000,000.
+What we're sampling in pass 2 is each loan in pass 1 at every possible month after aoDt (to determine the target date).
+The code directs the pass 2 sample to stratify along fcstMonth and trgDt targeting a sample size of 3,000,000. fcstMonth is the number of months since aoDt and trgDt is the target date.
 The where2 clause restricts the candidate set to dates that are after the as-of date and which are still active.

 Note: you can specify the stratification field as "noGroups" if you want a simple random sample.